Probate Services

 CREDIT CARDS

-If the Decedent had any credit cards, those credit cards will need to be cancelled and each credit card company should be notified of the Decedent's death.
+If the Decedent had any credit cards, those credit cards will need to be canceled, and each credit card company should be notified of the Decedent’s death.
 The law firm may be able to negotiate a lower settlement payment.

 TN INHERITANCE TAX